akinsho/bufferline.nvim/README.md

 If you manually arrange your buffers using `:BufferLineMove{Prev|Next}` during an nvim session this can be persisted for the session.
 This is enabled by default but you need to ensure that your `sessionopts+=globals` otherwise the session file will not track global variables which is the mechanism used to store your sort order.

-## Warning

-This plugin relies on some basic highlights being set by your colour scheme i.e. `Normal`, `String`, `TabLineSel` (`WildMenu` as fallback), `Comment`.
-It's unlikely to work with all colour schemes, which is not something I will fix tbh.
-You can either try manually overriding the colours or manually creating these highlight groups before loading this plugin.

-If the contrast in your colour scheme isn't very high, think an all black colour scheme, some of the highlights of this plugin won't really work as intended since it depends on darkening things.

 ## Configuration